 TLS endpoint: either a TLS-client or a TLS-server.

+Transparent Forwarding: media gateway packet forwarding behaviour with the characteristic of Lx-PDU integrity.
+This is a unidirectional characteristic of an Lx-PDU flow.

+NOTE: The definition is according clause 3.2.10/ITU-T Recommendation H.248.88 [x1].

 Convention:

 Wherever the term NAT is used in this specification, it may be replaced by NA(P)T or NA(P)T-PT.